MewsSystems/gitbook-connector-api/operations/payments.md

 ## Refund payment

-Refunds a specified payment, only alternative or credit card payments can be refunded.
-For more information about refund use [Get all payments](payments.md#get-all-payments) using `RefundId`.
+Refunds a specified payment.
+Note only credit card or alternative payments can be refunded.
+For more information about the refunded payment, use [Get all payments](#get-all-payments) with `PaymentIds`.
 Note this operation supports [Portfolio Access Tokens](../guidelines/multi-property.md).

 ### Request